websta911/pictureLibrary/README.md

 Since it went really well I integrated the background and logo settings of the first version of the Photobooth when there was no settings gui.

 ### contains currently:
-- display all pictures in a folder
+- display all pictures in folder Pictures/%Y-%m-%d
 - subscribe/order specific pictures by providing email address
-- some form of event
 - user management
+- some kind of event, used for subscription
+- photobooth related
   - upload of background and logo files
   - manage backgrounds and logos for photobooth
   - upload and print of random pictures

 ### Some kind of explanation: